Kuemper sharp in return, Coyotes rally to beat Blues 3-2

+The emotion of watching Leighton Accardo get inducted into the team’s ring of honor seemed to take a toll on the ice during a sluggish first period.

+Once they shook it off, the Coyotes leaned on some of the tenacity the 9-year-old showed in her fight against cancer to pull out a much-needed win.

-GLENDALE, Ariz.
-(AP) — Darcy Kuemper stopped 20 shots in his return to the lineup, and the Arizona Coyotes rallied from a two-goal deficit to beat the St. Louis Blues 3-2 on Saturday
+Darcy Kuemper stopped 20 shots in his return to the lineup and the Coyotes fought through an emotional afternoon, rallying from a two-goal deficit to beat the St. Louis Blues 3-2 on Saturday.

+“I don’t want to be cheesy, but I will say there was something there,” Coyotes coach Rick Tocchet said.
+“We went down 2-0, but I thought we were still playing good hockey and guys had some juice from the night.
+I think there was something there with Leighton.”

+The Coyotes formed a strong bond with Leighton over the past couple years, feeding off the inspiration of the bubbly girl with the tenacity of a hockey player.

+Leighton died on Nov.
+24 and the team took an extraordinary step on Saturday, making her the first person in NHL history who wasn’t a player, coach, general manager or broadcaster to be inducted into a team’s ring of honor.

-Arizona got off to a sluggish start in its first home game in three weeks, falling into a 2-0 hole in the first period.
+The emotions still swirling, the Coyotes were caught flat-footed into their first home game in three weeks, falling into a 2-0 hole in the first period.

-The Coyotes revved up the pressure in the second, tying it on power-play goals by Alex Goligoski and Clayton Keller.
+Arizona regrouped during the intermission and revved up the pressure in the second, tying it on power-play goals by Alex Goligoski and Clayton Keller.
 Michael Bunting scored early in the third, and Kuemper was sharp after the early goals in his first game since missing 19 with a lower-body injury.

 The Coyotes ended a five-game losing streak and moved a point ahead of the Blues in the race for the West Division’s final playoff spot.